Duration and Convexity

 Effective Duration for Option-Embedded Bonds

-Because duration depends on the weighted averages of the present value of the bond's cash flows, a simple calculation for duration is not valid if the change in yield could result in a change of cash flow.
-Valuation models must be used in calculating new prices for changes in yield when the cash flow is modified by options.
+Because duration depends on the weighted average of the present value of the bond's cash flows, a simple calculation for duration is not valid if the change in yield could change cash flow.
+Valuation models must be used to calculate new prices for yield changes when the cash flow is modified by options.
 The effective duration (aka option-adjusted duration) is the change in bond prices per change in yield when the change in yield can cause different cash flows.
 For instance, for a callable bond, the bond will not rise above the call price when interest rates decline because the issuer can call the bond back for the call price, and will probably do so if rates drop.

 Because cash flows can change, the effective duration of an option-embedded bond is defined as the change in bond price per change in the market interest rate: